Very Short Question With Answer (1 Mark Each)

 (i) Ali fought the first war against Muhammad’s wife, Aisha.
 This war was known as the Battle of the Camels.
 Aisha was defeated in this war.

 (ii) He fought the second war at Siffin in northern Mesopotamia.
 It ended in a treaty.

 Ans.
-During the Caliph Ali’s regime, two wars were fought against those who represented the Meccan aristocracy.
-It deepened the rifts among the Muslims and Islam was divided into two sects.
+During Caliph Ali’s regime, two wars were fought against those who represented the Meccan aristocracy.
+It deepened the rifts among the Muslims, and Islam was divided into two sects.
 These sects were Shias and Sunnis.

 Ans.
-Ali was assissinated by a Kharji in a mosque at Kufa.
+Ali was assassinated by a Kharji in a mosque at Kufa.

 Ans.
 The Umayyad dynasty was founded in 661 CE by Muawiya.
 This dynasty lasted till 750 CE.

 Q.15.
 Who were the Abbasids?
 How did they legitimate their bid for power?

 Ans.
 The Abbasids were descendants of Abbas, Prophet Muhammad’s uncle.
 They promised to various Arab groups that a messiah from the family of the Prophet would liberate them from the oppressive Umayyad regime.
 By this promise, they legitimated their bid for power.